San Diego Construction Accident Lawyers

 Burns

 Radiation burns make up 40 percent of all construction site burns.
-Electrical burns are the second most common burn type.
-Roofers in construction have the highest risk of burns, usually because of hot tar.
+Electrical burns are the second most common type of burn.
+Roofers in the construction industry have the highest risk of burns, typically due to exposure to hot tar.
 Welders also have a high rate of burns.
-They typically result from welding flash burns that impact the eyes.
+They usually result from welding flash burns that impact the eyes.

 Crushing Incidents